Jesse-21/universe/README.md

 # Universe, a BEB Dimension Host Implementation

+_See [bebverse/b7b](https://github.com/bebverse/b7b) for the active development of the BEB open-source frontend._

 **Note (2/18/2023): We are in the process of open-sourcing our BEBverse server, wait for further details**

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
 Universes are open-source dimension hosts for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).